 The rope-crank-bucket system is also very difficult for children and older adults to operate.
 It is dangerous for children, as the well is open and falling in is a possibility.
 As women and children are virtually always the ones tasked with taking/carrying water, this is a significant issue.

 An expert on rope-washer pumps has agreed to make the trip to install the pump once funds are available.
-He will give instruction on how to maintain and repair the pump if necessary.
+He will give instructions on how to maintain and repair the pump if necessary.

 It is estimated that 550 people will benefit from the pump, primarily from the sub-villages of Ugungule and Idetero.

 The simple rope-washer pump will greatly reduce the time to draw water from the well.
 This will free up a great amount of time for villagers to perform other daily tasks.
 The amount of exertion required to remove water will be decreased, as the method only requires the turning of a handle.
 Danger will also be decreased, as the well will be more completely sealed.